How To Build A Shed

 The biggest mistake I see homeowners make is they don't think about how big the shed should really be.
 Watch this simple video to get an idea how SIMPLE it is to calculate the size you really need.

-I built my entire shed without any plans.
+I built my entire shed without any plans but it's not a good idea for you to try it.
 I was able to do this because I've built so many things.

 You'll not be able to survive without plans.
 I had a fantastic architect draw up the plans of my shed AFTER it was built.